ebruchez/public/Books.md

     - NOTES:
         - Really well written.
         - This is a pseudo-memoir, of course.
 In it, Hadrien narrates his life, ascension to power, rule, and finally near death.
-        - During this course, Hadrien reflects about topics of love, politics, ruling, justic, travels, etc.
+        - During this course, Hadrien reflects about topics of love, politics, ruling, justice, travels, etc.
 - 2020-10: [Thomas Payne - Common Sense]
      - tags: #audiobook
      - TODO